 Once the adjustment period ends, your timetable is final and you can see your activities and room allocations.
 No further changes can be made.

 Since your classes may be taught in dual mode (a mixture of online and on-campus), you’ll need to check your timetable each day to see whether or not you have to come to campus.

 On some days, you might have a mix of on-campus and online classes.
 If you need to do an online class while you’re on campus, you can use one of our quiet places, which cater for physical distancing.

 To find a place to study on your campus, see study spaces.

 Activity types in Allocate+

-There are now eight different activity types.
-For descriptions, see activity types.
+There are eight different activity types.

 Allocate+ features and functionality